&Team: 2020–2022: Pre-debut activities and formation

-On November 4, it was announced that K, Nicholas, EJ and Taki would participate as confirmed members of the planned group and would be joined by additional trainees to be selected through a new audition program. &Audition – The Howling – began airing on July 9, 2022, and the nine final members were unveiled on September 3 via live broadcast from Tokyo.
-On September 26, their fandom name was then announced to be LUNÉ (Light Up New Energy).
+On November 4, it was announced that K, Nicholas, EJ, and Taki would participate as confirmed members of the planned group and would be joined by additional trainees to be selected through a new audition program. &Audition – The Howling began airing on July 9, 2022, and the nine final members were unveiled on September 3 via live broadcast from Tokyo.
+On September 26, their fandom name was announced to be "Luné", meaning moon, a backronym for "Light Up New Energy".
+The group's name, &Team, refers to "9 diverse members forming a team and connecting diverse worlds".